Rensvandeschoot/Tutorials/Blavaan/Blavaan-Stan-Regression.md

 In this tutorial, we start by using the default prior settings of the software.
 In a second step, we will apply user-specified priors, and if you really want to use Bayes for your own data, we recommend to follow the [WAMBS-checklist](https://www.rensvandeschoot.com/wambs-checklist/), also available in other software.

+We are continuously improving the tutorials so let me know if you discover mistakes, or if you have additional resources I can refer to.
+The source code is available via [Github](https://github.com/Rensvandeschoot/Tutorials).
+If you want to be the first to be informed about updates, follow me on [Twitter](https://twitter.com/RensvdSchoot).

 ## **Preparation**

 This tutorial expects:

 - Installation of [STAN](https://mc-stan.org/users/interfaces/rstan) and [Rtools](https://cran.r-project.org/bin/windows/Rtools).
 For more information please see https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started
 - Installation of R packages `rstan`, `lavaan` and `blavaan`.
-This tutorial was made using Blavaan version 0.3.6 and Lavaan version 0.6.5 in R version 3.6.1
+This tutorial was made using Blavaan version 0.3.7 and Lavaan version 0.6.5 in R version 3.6.1
 - Basic knowledge of hypothesis testing
 - Basic knowledge of correlation and regression
 - Basic knowledge of [Bayesian](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/) inference